recallrai/sdk-python/README.md

     # - threshold: Similarity threshold for memories (default: 0.6, range: 0.2-0.8)
     # - last_n_messages: Number of last messages to include in context (optional, range: 1-100)
     # - last_n_summaries: Number of last summaries to include in context (optional, range: 1-20)
+    # - timezone: Timezone for formatting timestamps (optional, e.g., 'America/New_York', None for UTC)
 except UserNotFoundError as e:
     print(f"Error: {e}")
 except SessionNotFoundError as e: